Data Models, Schema, and Instances

 Data Model

-A data model is a collection of concepts that can be used to describe the structure of a database.
-It provides a formal framework for organizing, representing, and manipulating data.
-Data models play a central role in supporting data abstraction.
+A data model is a collection of concepts used to describe the structure of a database and play a central role in supporting data abstraction.
+Provides a formal framework for describing data, data relationships, organizing, representing, and manipulating data and consistency constraints.

 Categories of Data Models